Context

 When a business is already at ₱30M/month with manual ops, the growth bottleneck isn't demand — it's the system's ability to capture demand without dropping anything.
 Digital infrastructure doesn't create sales; it stops revenue from leaking out of a business that's already winning.

 The gap between ₱30M/month and ₱100M/quarter isn't a marketing problem.
 It's an infrastructure problem.
-You can't text-message your way into that scale.
+You can't text-message your way into that scale, and no amount of paid acquisition will close the gap if the ops layer underneath is still a person heroically holding the business together on a phone.